-This video is part of the following playlists:
+This article is part of the following playlists:

 Let’s take a look at how to use Terraform with AWS to create a VPC, Subnets, EC2 instances, and more.